NoelleSimp/TCL/characters/hydro/kokomi.md

 | With Recovery | ~ | 122 | 154.38%/s | ~ |

 * Kokomi's Normal Attacks...
-  * Apply hydro and follow 3 hit/2.5s ICD.
+  * Apply hydro and share a 3 hit / 2.5s ICD.
   * Have a range of ~6 tiles before it stops auto-targetting.
   * Hit in a small AoE.
 * Kokomi's 2nd Normal Attack sometimes has a delay before it comes out.
 This delay is inconsistent, but can usually be mitigated by performing Dash or Jump cancel.